ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   Avoid blocking methods inside a computation pipeline
 *   Avoid short (hundreds of milliseconds) asynchronous computations because frequent context switching can introduce significant overhead
 *   Be aware of new exception handling and recovery design that works differently than the `try-catch-finally` statement
-*   Manage timeouts to do not wait too long (perhaps indefinitely) for a failed computation
+*   Manage timeouts to do not wait too long (perhaps indefinitely) for a stuck computation

 The CompletableFuture API is rather complicated and is justified to use when the single result depends on many steps that form a complicated _Directed Acyclic Graph_ with parallel and sequential fragments.
 Try to use simpler tools - Parallel Streams or `ExecutorService`s.
-Be aware of the drawbacks of asynchronous programming - the asynchronous code is often much more difficult to implement, understand and support.
+Be aware of the drawbacks of asynchronous programming - the asynchronous code is often much more difficult to implement, understand, and debug.
 Make sure that the CompletableFuture API is an appropriate tool for your job.